NeuralEnsemble/libNeuroML/README.md

 ## Changelog

+### version 0.2.47
+ - Updated to use the final stable Schema for NeuroML v2beta5

 ### version 0.2.18
  - Updated to use the final stable Schema for NeuroML v2beta4
  - Tested with Python 3